How AI Automates Customer Service in 2024: Chatbots and Ticketing

 Example: Implementing an AI Chatbot with Zendesk

-Zendesk offers a robust platform with AI-powered chatbot capabilities.
+Zendesk offers a platform with AI-powered chatbot capabilities.
 Here’s how you might implement it:

 - Sign up for a Zendesk account: Zendesk offers various plans with different features.
 Choose the plan that best suits your needs.